JoaoESmoreira/RC-Project/README.md

-## RC-Project
+# RC-Project

-Project for the Networking and Communication subject.
+The main objective of the project is build a socket transaction system for the Networking and Communication subject.

 ## Pre Requirements

 With the purpose to run this project it is required to have some tools.
 It is needed a C compiler as `gcc` (or others) and a OS as `gnu/linux`.
 In the case we are using a Lubuntu distribution.
+We are assume netcat is installed by default in the OS.
+Otherwise, you will have to install it.

 ## Obtain the main code